A New Family with a Fourth Lepton Flavor

 At first sight unlike the charge, no mass possesses the additivity properties.
-On the other hand, as we have already said, each of the charges satisfying the additivity conditions must be universal physical parameter.
-At the same time, fermion itself can possess simultaneously both the mass and the charge of the evrmion or its neutrino.
+On the other hand, as we have already seen, each of charges satisfying the additivity conditions must be universal physical parameter.
+At the same time, a particle itself can possess simultaneously both the mass and the charge of the evrmion or its neutrino.

 Taking into account this and that